Skip to contents

 k

-An integer specifying the window size for modeling growth rates for the onset.
+An integer specifying the window size for modeling growth rates and average sum of cases.

 level